3DOM-FBK/5Dculture_tools/VividHistory_colorization/README.md

 ## Collecting arguments via the command line
 The main topics collected include:
---process: determines the type of process to execute, which can be ‘europeana’ (for searching Europeana) or ‘colourise’ (for colouring images).
+--process: determines the type of process to execute, which can be ‘europeana’ (for searching Europeana) or ‘colorize’ (for colouring images).
 --outDir: specifies the output directory where the results are to be saved.
 - Additional parameters specific to each process, such as:
     --europeanaToken, --europeanaQuery, --maxRows for the Europeana search process.